Your cookie preferences

 What is the Winter Fuel Payment?

-The Winter Fuel Payment, which is also referred to as the winter fuel allowance or heating allowance, is an annual tax-free payment of between £100 and £300 which helps people born on or before 25 September 1956 to pay for their heating in the winter.
+The Winter Fuel Payment, which is also referred to as the winter fuel allowance or heating allowance, is an annual tax-free payment of between £100 or £300 which helps people born on or before 22 September 1959 to pay for their heating in the winter.

 These payments shouldn't be confused with Cold Weather Payments — which you could receive for spells of particularly cold weather on a weekly basis — or with the Warm Home Discount, which is a rebate applied to electricity bills.